wp-plugins/squirrly-seo/readme.txt

 * Fixed unique title and description for categories and pages
 * Fixed local save images minor bug
 * Fixed keyword saving for main domain optimization
+* Changed the blog limit and optimization limit for the free account
+* Added the weekly SEO audit for all accounts

 = 2.1.0 =
 * Added Squirrly Live Assistant for both Visual and HTML editors